DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/dataField.md

 The **columns** array can contain the names of data source fields, which is sufficient if you do not need to specify any other column properties.
 But if you do, then this array can also contain objects that configure columns.
 To bind a column object to a data source field, use the **dataField** property.

-In the example below, the **columns** array contains both names of data source fields and column objects:
+In the example below, the **columns** array contains names of data source fields and column objects:

 ---
 ##### jQuery